jsr6720/jsr6720.github.io/_posts/2017-01-23-how-to-talk-so-kids-will-listen...and-listen-so-kids-will-talk.md

 ## My Review 2/5

-I want to give the beneifit of the doubt since this is an abridged recording, however I felt that [Boundaries with Kids](https://www.goodreads.com/book/show/104887) and [Active Parenting Now](https://www.goodreads.com/book/show/1343214) are far superior choices to this book.<br/><br/>In short here are three lessons when dealing with primarily toddler and early elementary school aged children:<br/><br/>* Don't dismiss feelings<br/>* Have the kid be an active participant in their world<br/>* As better described in the boundaries book above.
-Allow kids to experience natural consequences over punishment.<br/>
+I want to give the beneifit of the doubt since this is an abridged recording, however I felt that [Boundaries with Kids](https://www.goodreads.com/book/show/104887) and [Active Parenting Now](https://www.goodreads.com/book/show/1343214) are far superior choices to this book.

+In short here are three lessons when dealing with primarily toddler and early elementary school aged children:

+* Don't dismiss feelings

+* Have the kid be an active participant in their world

+* As better described in the boundaries book above.
+Allow kids to experience natural consequences over punishment.

 ### Date Read
 2017/01/23